Mikael Soisalo: Middlesbrough

-On 5 January 2017, Soisalo joined Middlesbrough on a three-year deal.
+On 5 January 2017, Soisalo joined Middlesbrough on a three-year deal for an undisclosed fee, reported to be around €200,000, and was registered to their U21 academy squad.

 On 13 March 2017, he scored a hat-trick for the Middlesbrough reserves against Blackburn reserves.
 The manager praised him for his performance and how he had integrated into the team.

 Zulte Waregem

 On 18 June 2018, Middlesbrough announced that Soisalo was to join Belgian side Zulte Waregem after just one full season with Middlesbrough's U-23 side.
+The transfer fee was not disclosed.